comunica/Article-SSWS2020-AMF/content/solution.md

-## New AMF approaches
+## Client-side AMF algorithms
 {:#solution}

-The AMF approach requires changes on both client-side as server-side, and our contributions adapt parts on both sides.
-For both sides, we discuss the pre-existing approaches and our contributions hereafter.

-### Client-side query algorithm
+In this section, we discuss the existing and new client-side algorithms that use AMF metadata.
 For the sake of completeness, we first discuss the original triple-based AMF algorithm.
 After that, we introduce our new BGP-based AMF algorithm.
 Finally, we introduce a heuristic that determines whether or not the BGP-based algorithm is beneficial to use.

-#### Triple-based AMF algorithm
+### Triple-based AMF algorithm

 [Vander Sande et al.](cite:cites amf2015) introduced an algorithm that acts as a cheap pre-processing step for testing the membership of triples.